← Back to 後漢書

 []

 Note: Han Feizi cites Duke Ye's question.
-Confucius answered: gladden neighbors and draw the distant.
+Confucius answered: "gladden neighbors and draw the distant."
 Duke Ai asked about government.
-Confucius said: pick the worthy.
+Confucius said: "pick the worthy."
 Duke Jing of Qi asked the same.
-Confucius said: restrain expense.
-The *Zheng lun* varies the wording from the Analects citations.
+Confucius said: "restrain expense."
+Here it says 'overseeing the people' and 'restraining ritual'—the wording differs.

 []